Skip To Main Content

 Academics

-MAS values the importance of academics as part of a student’s growth, and offers all required courses that are needed for graduation.
-MAS also offers a heralded credit recovery program, that provides an excellent opportunity for students to recover failed class credits during the school day.
+MAS values the importance of academics as part of a student’s growth and offers all the required courses that are needed for graduation.
+MAS also offers a heralded credit recovery program that provides an excellent opportunity for students to recover failed class credits during the school day.

 Restorative Practices